Skip to main content

 The SDK encrypts the hashed personal data before sending it to the EUID service.

-You can configure the SDK using either of the two accepted personal data formats, for any specific user.
+You can configure the SDK using any one of the four accepted personal data formats, for any specific user.
 The personal data format might vary per user, but you can only send one value per user.

 The following examples demonstrate the different ways that you can configure the EUID SDK and list the requirements for the personal data passed to the SDK: